Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 An EB-3 applicant must have a job offer from a U.S. employer and fulfill the PERM Labor Certification requirements, which will likely mean a longer application timeline than other categories where the PERM can be waived.

-Employment-Based Green Card Timeline Requirements
+Employment-Based Green Card Requirements

 In most cases, the following documents are necessary as part of the adjustment of status requirements: